EwenQuim/ewenquim.github.io/articles/efficient-linux-aliases-setup.md

 ## 3. An alias to rule them all

-This is the ultimate command.
+This is **the ultimate alias**.
-By typing `,aliases`, you will download the latest aliases you set on other devices, edit your aliases as you like, applying it for immediate use, and then putting it back online -with a commit message!

 ```bash
 alias ,aliases="cd ~/folder/where/you/store/your/aliases/file/ && git pull && nano .aliases && git commit -a -S -v && git push origin master && source .aliases && cd -"
 ```

+By typing `,aliases`, you will download the latest aliases you set on other devices, edit your aliases as you like, applying it for immediate use, and then putting it back online -with a commit message!

 Don't hesitate to remove the `-S` option if you don't PGP sign your commits (I'll explain later why you should -and it's easy!)